Medically reviewed by Drugs.com. Last updated on Jul 10, 2019.

 Sodium Iodide I131: Antithyroid Agents may diminish the therapeutic effect of Sodium Iodide I131.
 Management: Discontinue antithyroid therapy 3-4 days prior to sodium iodide I-131 administration.
 Avoid combination

 Theophylline Derivatives: Antithyroid Agents may increase the serum concentration of Theophylline Derivatives.
 Exceptions: Dyphylline.
 Monitor therapy

 Vitamin K Antagonists (eg, warfarin): Antithyroid Agents may diminish the anticoagulant effect of Vitamin K Antagonists.
 Consider therapy modification

-Central nervous system: Drowsiness, headache, neuritis, paresthesia, vertigo
+Central nervous system: Drowsiness, drug fever, headache, neuritis, paresthesia, vertigo

-Dermatologic: Alopecia, exfoliative dermatitis, pruritus, skin pigmentation, skin rash, urticaria
+Dermatologic: Alopecia, pruritus, skin pigmentation, skin rash, urticaria

-Endocrine & metabolic: Goiter, hypoglycemic coma, insulin autoimmune syndrome, weight gain
+Endocrine & metabolic: Hypoglycemic coma, hypothyroidism, insulin autoimmune syndrome

-Gastrointestinal: Ageusia, constipation, enlargement of salivary glands, epigastric distress, nausea, vomiting
+Gastrointestinal: Ageusia, enlargement of salivary glands, epigastric distress, nausea, vomiting

 Hematologic & oncologic: Agranulocytosis, aplastic anemia, granulocytopenia, hypoprothrombinemia, leukopenia, lymphadenopathy, thrombocytopenia